NemesisUA/food-delivery-app/README.md

 # food-delivery-app

-This is a repository for frontend part of my Food Delivery project.
+This is a repository for **Frontend** part of my Food Delivery project.

 ## View deployment: